U.S. Army Lieutenant Colonel Pete Perzel

 Betsy Hutchins has been involved with The Summit Project since Memorial Day 2013, when she and her husband Jeff met David Cote at their kitchen table.
 That was the day her husband presented The Summit Project with her step-son’s, Cpl.
 Andrew L Hutchins, memorial stone.
 Born and raised in Maine, Betsy is graduate of Bates College with a BA in Sociology, and has been in the financial services industry for 30 years, for the past 19 years with Merrill Lynch/Bank of America.
 As a Gold Star family member herself, Betsy has become an important part of The Summit Project’s hosted events at Baxter State Park and Acadia National Park, leading basecamp operations.
 As many know, Betsy loves to cook and take care of everyone.
 You will often see her at these events making sure everyone is well fed and comfortable.
 For this, she earned her nickname Momma Bear.
 Betsy lives in Greene, with her husband Jeff and son Benjamin.

-Advisor – TSP Board of Directors
+Member – TSP Board of Directors

 lori.roming@thesummitproject.org